roberto-butti/some-drops-of-php/src/content/docs/02-array/02-arr-join.md

 For example:
 - you have an array `["a", "b" , "c"]` and you want to obtain `"abc"`;
 - you have an array `["a", "b" , "c"]` and you want to obtain `"a-b-c"` (with "-" as the separator);
-It concatenates each element of the array using the string separator.
+The `join()` function concatenates each element of the array using the string separator.
-The elements may be: string, character, number, boolean.
+The elements may be string, character, number, or boolean.
 The separator may be a string (or just one character).

 If you have an array of characters and you want to obtain a string with "-" as the separator: